Back

 $85,600.

-Wait, is that too direct an answer?
-That’s only a rough average, and surely, the answer to the question “how much does it cost to develop an app” depends on several factors.
+Wait, was that too direct of an answer?
+That’s only a rough average, and the answer to the question “How much does it cost to develop an app?” depends on several factors.

 We'll reveal all the insights and help you calculate the estimated price for your own app.
-But first, let’s cover the average cost to create an app (simple, average or complex) and the basic timeframes.
+But first, let’s cover the average cost to create an app (simple, average, or complex) and a basic timeframe.

 Reading time: 24 minutes